A Brief History of Papermaking as Represented on Postage Stamps

 from light tissue to stiff paper boards.

-Fig. 11: Austria, Scott #1828; and Fig. 12: Canada, Scott #362)
+The rolls of paper produced by a papermaking machine (Fig. 11: Austria, Scott #1828; and Fig. 12: Canada, Scott #362)

 must still undergo a number of operations before the paper becomes useful.
 These operations are referred to as